 Headphones are a must, especially in coach class; remember, you are not the only one on the train.
 I know you listen to the best music, and your video games are fantastic, but not everyone agrees, especially if they are trying to sleep.

 Sleeper passengers, providing you keep the volume down, can go without headphones.
 I often have my iPad just loud enough to cover the noise of the train.
 When in doubt, use headphones or check to see if you can hear your device in the hallway with the door closed.
 Remember, the walls are thin, and sound can bleed through.
 The moral of the story is, be considerate.

 Bring some entertainment with you.
-Something simple like a book, magazine, or a deck of cards can go far.
-Electronically, apps that do not need wifi can help you pass the time; ebooks and podcast help as well.
+Something simple like a book, magazine, or deck of cards can go far.
+Electronically, apps that do not need Wi-Fi can help you pass the time; ebooks and podcasts also help.